 What triggers sciatica?

-Inflammation or damage to the body’s sciatic nerve is what causes sciatica.
+Inflammation, compression, or damage to the body’s sciatic nerve are some of the common causes of sciatica.
 When irritated, pain, discomfort, numbness, and/or tingling can occur.
 Common triggers of sciatic pain may include improper lifting, sitting with poor posture, or a sedentary lifestyle.

 Can sciatica be cured?

 Sciatica is treatable, but not curable.
 There are several effective ways to manage the symptoms and prevent recurring episodes of pain, including physical therapy and targeted stretching.
 However, most people can kick their pain with lifestyle modifications and avoid complex treatments.
 In some cases, surgical interventions may need to be employed to achieve the best treatment outcome for specific patients.